 Carrying more than usual?

-If you’re planning on taking bicycles, more luggage or even pets with you on your trip, then it pays to prepare.
+If you’re planning on taking bicycles, luggage or even pets with you on your trip, then it pays to prepare.

 We’ve got helpful guides on how to choose the right type of bike rack, how to make sure your roof box will be suitable, and the safest way to travel with dogs.

-Before and during the journey, we recommend that the driver takes the following precautions, for their own safety and for the safety of passengers.
+Before and during the journey, we recommend that the driver takes the following precautions, for their own safety and for the safety of their passengers.

 - Make sure you get proper rest before driving.
 An early start after a good night's sleep is preferable to a late start after a day's work.